-I started a new job at the Shinnecock Health services right before Thanksgiving and, lo and behold, my office window looks out on the construction site of the Wuneechanunck Shinnecock Preschool (see slide show below).
+I started a new job at the Shinnecock Health Services right before Thanksgiving and, lo and behold, my office window looks out on the construction site of the Wuneechanunk Shinnecock Preschool (see slide show below).
 The Algonquin translates to “Our Children of the Stony Shores.”

 However, trust a beautiful Shinnecock woman to give a non-verbal kick in the pants when needed.
 This came in the form of project director Lauryn Randall walking past my window last week with tile samples in hand, smiling and waving at me.
 Nothing motivates like a guilty conscience.